Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 - repeated concussion

-CTE and concussion are separate conditions.
-Many people who are concussed don't go on to develop the condition.
-But, repeated minor head injuries increase the risk.
+CTE and concussion are separate difficulties.
+Many people who are concussed do not go on to have CTE.
+But repeated minor head injuries can increase your risk of CTE.

 People at risk of CTE

-- contact sports, such as boxing or martial arts
+- regularly played contact sports, such as boxing, martial arts, football, rugby and American football

 When to seek medical advice